How Do You Know If You Have Scabies?

 Scabies is a type of mite less than half a millimeter in size that is just small enough to be invisible to the naked eye.
 The scabies mite digs underneath the surface of the skin and lays its eggs there.
 These eggs hatch about three days later, producing more mites that further thrive on the human body.

-Scabies is transmitted from person to person, and despite popular belief, is not passed on from animals to humans.
+Scabies is transmitted from person to person, and no matter what you may have heard, it is not passed on from animals to humans.

 What Are the Symptoms of Scabies?